Skip to content

 typescript

-Response- Stop processing and return response immediately - Return
+• Return Response - Stop processing and return that response immediately.

 Common Global Middleware Patterns